1-Methylcyclopropene

-1-Methylcyclopropene (1-MCP) is a cyclopropene derivative used as a synthetic plant growth regulator.
+The compound 1-methylcyclopropene, also known as 1-MCP, is a cyclopropene derivative used as a synthetic plant growth regulator.
 It is structurally related to the natural plant hormone ethylene and it is used commercially to slow down the ripening of fruit and to help maintain the freshness of cut flowers.

 Synthesis

-1-Methylcyclopropene is synthesized by the reaction of methallyl chloride and phenyllithium, which functions as a base:
+The compound 1-methylcyclopropene is synthesized by the reaction of methallyl chloride and phenyllithium, which functions as a base:

 The phenyllithium should be free of lithium halides.
 The corresponding reaction of allyl chloride and phenyllithium main affords cyclopropylbenzene.

-Isomers

-Methylcyclopropene can refer to either of two isomers, 1-methylcyclopropene covered in this article, or 3-methylcyclopropene which is not covered in this article.
-2-methylcyclopropene would be an incorrect name for 1-methylcyclopropene.
-Also note: methylcyclopropane is yet a different chemical compound, which is a cycloalkane with the formula C_{4}H_{8}.

 Mechanism of action

 Ethylene is a gas acting at trace levels (typically between a few tenths and a few thousands ppm in the gas atmosphere) throughout the life of a plant by stimulating or regulating various processes such as the ripening of climacteric fruit, the opening of flowers (dehiscence process), and the shedding of leaves (abscission process).
 The mechanism of action of 1-MCP involves its tightly binding to the ethylene receptor in plants, thereby blocking the effects of ethylene (competitive inhibitor).